uranusjr/setl/README.rst

 in the modern format.

 The rest are more about providing more useful defaults.
-It is easy to forget re-building ``egg-info`` when you modify metadata, so Setl tries to be helpful.
+It is easy to forget to re-build ``egg-info`` when you modify metadata, so Setl tries to be helpful.
 Nowadays people almost always want to build both sdist and wheel, so Setl does it by default.
-The PyPA recommends against using ``setup.py upload``, so Setl bundles it.
+The PyPA recommends against using ``setup.py upload``, so Setl bundles Twine for uploading instead.
 Nothing rocket science.

 Next Steps